fbpx

 What other scholarships can I apply for?

-Campion has several scholarships on offer for students who do not receive a scholarship as part of the Early Offer Scheme and students who apply outside this application window.
+Campion College has several scholarships on offer for students who do not receive a scholarship as part of the Early Offer Scheme and students who apply outside this application window.
 Well over half the students at Campion receive support from the college each year in the form of merit-based scholarships and needs-based bursaries.